doums/dot/README.md

 Linux build:
 - display server: Xorg (X11)
 - no desktop environment
-- graphical display manager: LightDM + its gtk greeter
+- display manager: LightDM + its gtk greeter
 - window manager: Spectrwm
+- compositor: picom

 ### in the live environment
 Connect in wireless using `iwd`